imsweb/naaccr-xml/README.md

 4. The result is split by spaces
 5. The first part is un-capitalized, the other parts are capitalized
 6. All the parts are concatenated back together

-## XML Schemas

-While the NAACCR XML standard defines a W3C XML Schema file for the data files and dictionaries, this library does not actually use them.
-Here there are for reference:
-* [naaccr_data.xsd](https://github.com/imsweb/naaccr-xml/blob/master/src/main/resources/xsd/naaccr_data_1.1.xsd) - W3C Schema for the data files
-* [naaccr_dictionary.xsd](https://github.com/imsweb/naaccr-xml/blob/master/src/main/resources/xsd/naaccr_dictionary_1.1.xsd) - W3C Schema for the dictionary files

-## NAACCR XML Specifications History

-**Changes made in version 1.1 of the specifications**
-- Added a new 'specificationVersion' optional attribute on both data and dictionary files to indicate the specification that the file follows; default to 1.0 if not provided.
-- The 'version' attribute is now optional in the user-defined dictionaries; if not provided, it is assumed to be the same version as the corresponding base dictionary.
-- The 'start-column' attribute is now optional in the user defined dictionaries; if not provided, it is assumed that the item has no location in a flat data file.
-- Added a new 'allowUnlimitedText' optional attribute in the dictionary, allowing large amount of text to be provided for some specific text fields.

 ## About this library